 Why Use An Exercise Ball?

 Let’s start this guide by answering the question some people may be asking: why even use an exercise ball?
-While they might seem like a simple product, exercise balls are recommended by personal trainers, physical therapists, and doctors alike for the numerous muscular and spinal benefits they offer your body.
+While they might seem like a simple product, exercise balls are recommended by personal trainers, physical therapists, and doctors alike for the numerous muscular and spinal benefits they offer you.

 The first and most important benefit is obvious: core training!
 What is your ‘core,’ exactly?
 Your core is the group of muscles in your torso area such as abdominals, obliques, and lower and mid back (to name a few).
-This group of muscles has been deemed your ‘core’ because it provides the foundational strength that supports the entire rest of your body.
-Without a strong core, the rest of your body cannot find the stable ground it needs to continue improving.
+This group of muscles has been deemed your ‘core’ because it provides the foundational strength that supports the entire rest of your frame.
+Without a strong core, the rest of your body cannot find the stable ground it needs to continue improving, due to lack of support.
 Now you see why all those workout channels always stress to get those six-pack abs!

-All kidding aside, it’s extremely beneficial to your health to have a strong, stable core, and exercise balls are considered by many to be the best core trainers on the market.
-The constant instability of the ball provides an unpredictable challenge to all of your core muscles, causing your abdominals, obliques, and lower back muscles to scramble as they try to maintain your body’s balance.
-Over time, these muscles strengthen, and your stabilization will drastically improve as your body learns to control the movement of the ball using strictly your core muscles.
+All kidding aside, it’s extremely beneficial to your health and fitness to have a strong, stable core, and exercise balls are considered by many to be the best core trainers on the market.
+The constant instability of the ball provides an unpredictable challenge to all of your core muscles, causing your abdominals, obliques, and lower back muscles to scramble as they try to support and maintain your body’s balance.
+Over time, these muscles strengthen, and your stabilization will drastically improve as you learn to control the movement of the ball using strictly your core muscles for support.

 This carries over into many different aspects of your life.
 Training your core will improve your balance, which is great for everyday activities and even better if you’re athletic and into sports.
 A strong core also improves your posture, ultimately leading you to improved spinal health and less risk of back injury when you’re older, which brings me to my next point below.